I’m a sculptor by trade. For years, I’ve been making sculptures in metal, mostly steel, but also occasionally aluminum, copper or brass.

 Sometimes sculptures I’ve designed in CAD would be difficult if not impossible to make in metal.
 For instance, even though I’m known for making metal flow, Black Mesa (right) would be crazy difficult to create in steel.

 But there are times I use 3D printing as a prototype to get a better understanding of what a sculpture would look like in metal.

 And then there is She.

 I first created this sculpture in CAD, and everyone fell in love with it.
 She had such flowing lines, such attitude.
 Her name came easily – you can just see her in 4-inch heels and a slinky red, scoop-neck dress.
-I 3D printed a couple of versions of She in resin – she also looked terrific in translucent (which you can see in the opening photo) and black.
+I 3D printed a couple of versions of She in PLA – she also looked terrific in translucent (which you can see in the opening photo) and black.

 And then I decided to tackle this curvy sculpture in steel, 5 feet tall.

 To twist metal, you need to stretch it in some places and shrink it in others.
 That’s harder than most people realize.
 I use a variety of tools to do it, from a slip roll to a hammer and anvil (yes, I still use these tools, a lot), to heat and various other nefarious and convoluted tools and methods.
 (If you’re interested in this sort of thing, check out my YouTube channel, where you’ll find hundreds of videos about fabrication.)

 Nonetheless, I was willing to tackle She, which has some of the curves of Black Mesa, but none nearly as tight (I created Black Mesa after I made She).

 Printing a 4-1/2 foot-tall She on my Cerberus 3D Gigante printer would take about 3 – 4 days.
 Creating it in steel took 4-1/2 months.